roshansir7/A-Data-Mining-Approach-for-Predicting-Electrical-Energy-Consumption/README.md

 * Closely related electrical variables may introduce data leakage when predicting active power.
 * Additional testing on unseen time periods would improve confidence in model generalisation.
 * The notebook is designed for experimentation rather than production deployment.

+## Project Collaboration

+This project was completed by a team of three members.

+I completed the main technical work, including data preparation, exploratory data analysis, feature engineering, machine-learning model development, model evaluation, visualisation and documentation.
+The other team members contributed to research, discussion, presentation preparation and project review.